Anthony Rizzo Player Props: Yankees vs. Guardians

 Guardians Pitching Rankings

-- The Guardians pitching staff is 21st in the league with a collective 8.5 strikeouts per nine innings.
+- The 8.4 strikeouts per nine innings compiled by the Guardians pitching staff ranks 19th in the league.

-- The Guardians' 3.75 team ERA ranks eighth among all MLB pitching staffs.
+- The Guardians have a 4.33 team ERA that ranks 13th across all league pitching staffs.

-- Guardians pitchers combine to give up the eighth-fewest home runs in baseball (nine total, 0.8 per game).
+- Guardians pitchers combine to give up the ninth-fewest home runs in baseball (10 total, 0.8 per game).

-- The Guardians will look to Gaddis (0-0) in his third start of the season.
+- Battenfield takes the mound for his first start of the season for the Guardians.

-- The right-hander last appeared on Wednesday against the Oakland Athletics, when he went six scoreless innings while giving up one hit.

 © 2023 Data Skrive.
 All rights reserved.